engineersajid/MangoFusionNet/README.md

 ### 2. K-Fold Validation.ipynb
 - Notebook for **K-Fold cross-validation experiments**.
 - Provides **statistical analysis** of model performance across multiple folds (mean, std, min, max).
+- You can open the notebook link and check the output section to view the PDF report.
+- The PDF report is also included in this repository as K-Fold-Validation.pdf.
 - 📎 Kaggle Link: [K-Fold Validation on Kaggle](https://www.kaggle.com/username/kfold-validation)
+### 2. K-Fold Validation.ipynb
+- This PDF contains the outcomes of K-Fold Validation.ipynb presented in a structured report format.
+- Includes multiple colored confusion matrices.
+- Also shows performance metrics such as accuracy, loss graphs, K-Fold summary metrics, and aggregate K-Fold statistics.

 ## 🔗 Additional Resources
 - The complete outcomes, metrics, and visualizations can be reproduced using the Kaggle links.
 - Please cite our work if you use this repository.